 These feed-in tariffs are set by retailers operating in the competitive market.

-Each year, IPART publishes a benchmark range of feed-in tariffs for solar energy.
+Each year, IPART publishes a benchmark range for solar feed-in tariffs.
 The benchmark range is intended to provide a guide for customers as to the value of the electricity that their PV units export to the grid.
 However, retailers are not required to offer feed-in tariffs within this range.
 They are able to set their own feed-in tariffs.

 Here you can find information about our latest review of the benchmark range.